Do you really need professional editing?

 The cost of your project depends on the type of editing your manuscript needs.
 During your initial consultation, I’ll look over your manuscript as a whole, edit a small sample at the line editing level, and we’ll talk about your goals for the book.
 I charge by the word, so once we determine the level of editing your manuscript needs, you’ll know exactly how much the final edit will cost.
 My starting rates are shown on my Services & Rates page.

 Many editors who work with other types of editing than fiction charge more than editors who work strictly with self-publishers.
 The rates provided by the Editorial Freelancers Assocation rate chart include data based on much slower, more technically demanding types of editing than the typical novel.
 You can get a good feel for a realistic indie publishing budget based on the editing packages at CreateSpace at Amazon.

 I don’t recommend dipping much lower than that in search of a good deal.
 If you want professional quality, look for someone who’s a professional—someone who makes a living at editing.
 Could you support yourself on a month’s worth of work at the rate you’re paying?
 If not, you’re probably looking at someone who offers services on the side, and the time and resources at their disposal may not match those of a full-time professional.
 You get what you pay for.

-And a quick word about payment: A 25 percent deposit holds your time on my editing schedule.
-The rest of the first half of your editing fee is due at the beginning of the edit, and the remainder is due at the end upon delivery.
-PayPal is my preferred method of payment, and I’m open to discussing other arrangements after the initial payment.
+And a quick word about payment: There’s a nonrefundable 25 percent deposit to get on my schedule.
+The second 25 percent is due at the beginning of the edit, and the remainder is due at the end upon delivery.
+PayPal payments are preferred, and other options are also available.